 About Maria Loyd

-Maria Loyd is an artisan and designer living in Jim Thorpe, Pennsylvania, known for her environmentally sustainable and socially conscious fashion.
+Maria Loyd is an artisan, designer and INVENTOR, living in Jim Thorpe, Pennsylvania, known for her environmentally sustainable and socially conscious fashion.
 She creates distinctive products using recycled and natural materials, including leather treated with plant-based dyes, vegetable oils, and traditional Colombian textiles, which she incorporates into stylish, contemporary footwear and fashion accessories.

 Giving Back to the Community

 Maria believes in using her success to give back.
 Through her "Giving Back" campaign, she donates a percentage of her profits to support indigenous schools in Colombia and schools in need worldwide, including projects like "Operation Rebuild Nepal."
-She also works with Don Wild Eagle and John Thorpe, champions for Native Peoples' rights in North America, and allocates a percentage of her business profits to support American Aboriginal schools.
+She also works with Don Wild Eagle and John Thorpe, champions for Native Peoples' rights in North America, and allocates a percentage of her business profits to support Aboriginal schools around the world as well as supporting kids in need worldwide.

 Maria’s passion for education and social responsibility extends beyond donations.
 She organizes seminars for indigenous Kuna youth in Colombia, teaching them survival skills, financial planning, and overcoming obstacles.